Self-Respect- an Essential and Fundamental Life Skill

 When you focus on your own feelings first, you can build up your trust in yourself.
 It becomes a model for how others should treat you.
 The following are suggestions for mindsets, activities, and strategies you can use to work toward building your self-respect.
 (Source)

 With a focused goal of building your self-respect, and working toward it consistently, you can experience more positive behaviors to yourself and how others treat you.

-Your Behavior Influences Others How to Treat You
+1. Your Behavior Teach Other People How to Treat You

 When you begin to understand that others’ take their cues from you and simply respond, you can take charge of yourself.
 When you have self-respect, you are not the victim of others’ bad behavior.
 Instead, you lead by example and show others how they should be treating you.